MarkusH/blog/content/Development/2013-10-01__en__bakery-where-cookies-are-made.rst

 :tags: Django, Git, Python
 :author: Markus Holtermann
+:summary: Djangodash is a coding contest where teams have 48 hours time to
+    start and sprint a project.
+We worked on a website to host cookiecutter projects.

 It has been some time since my last blog post.
 So here's an update.
 This is about a great event I participated in last weekend, the `djangodash 2013`_.

-The djangodash is an coding contest where teams have 48 hours time to start and sprint a project.
+The djangodash is a coding contest where teams have 48 hours time to start and sprint a project.
 As this dash is called *djangodash*, the Django must be used.
 Furthermore the teams are limited to at most 3 members and a couple of other `rules`_.